gibarsin/census/README.md

 **If you want to recompile and redistribute the code, just call `./clean-all` and then run the `server` or `client` depending on your needs.**

 ### Server
-To run a server node, just execute from the project's root folder
+To run a server node, just execute from the project's root directory

     $ ./run server